inspector-apm/inspector-spring/README.md

 Once verified that everything works and your application is connected, you can deploy the integration into the production environment.

-> Use the live chat in your dashboard if you have any questions.
+> Write an email to [support@inspector.dev](mailto:support@inspector.dev) for further support, or drop in a live chat directly from your dashboard.